-From August 14, 2020 through July 30, 2024, the College had two applicable policies: Title IX Grievance Policy, for compliance with 2020 Title IX regulations effective August 14, 2020.
+From August 14, 2020 through July 30, 2024, the College had two applicable policies: Title IX Grievance Policy, in compliance with the 2020 Title IX regulations effective August 14, 2020 and the Sexual Misconduct, Relationship Violence, and

-Sexual Misconduct, Relationship Violence, and Stalking Policy
+Stalking Policy.

 These policies were established to assure a fair and impartial process in the investigation and adjudication of sexual harassment cases, including cases involving sexual assault, stalking, dating violence, and domestic violence, consistent with the 2020 Title IX regulations and Massachusetts' 2021 Campus Sexual Assault Law, as well as VAWA, the Clery Act, and Title VII of the Civil Rights Act of 1964 and applicable state laws.